 You already have a lot of benefits when holding a Finnish residence card.
 Indeed, you can freely move to EU countries to travel, gain knowledge, and accumulate cultural beauties.

 Moreover, even in Finland, there are many things for you to experience in this land of thousands of lakes.
-For example, experiencing sauna, mushroom picking in the forest, skiing, visiting museums, hunting aurora borealis,… Even though I’ve been here for half a year, I still haven’t experienced all of the above.
+For example, going to a sauna, picking mushrooms in the forest, skiing, going to museums, and looking for the Northern Lights—even though I’ve been here for half a year, I still haven’t experienced all the above.

 Play a sport or pursue a passion

 As a student, there will be many clubs on campus or activities coming from the student union.
 Take advantage of that opportunity to exchange culture and knowledge.
-Spending time playing a sport or passion can help you forget about homesickness without you even realizing it.
-For those of you who don’t like to go out, there are other ways to stay at home such as cooking, yoga, meditation, or even pursuing an online course.
+Playing a sport or following a passion can help you forget about homesickness without realizing it.
+For those who don’t like to go out, there are other ways to stay at home, such as cooking, yoga, meditation, or even pursuing an online course.